cloudinary-community/next-cloudinary/README.md

 <a href="#-features">Features</a> • <a href="#-getting-started">Getting Started</a> • <a href="#%EF%B8%8F-community--support">Community & Support</a> • <a href="#-contributing">Contributing</a>

+**This plugin is a community library and not officially supported by Cloudinary.**

 ## ✨ Features

 * Automatically optimize images and deliver in modern formats